kyrie-wan/jApplostat/README.md

 # Installation #
-'applostat' is most easily installed as a cronjob.
+`applostat` is most easily installed as a cronjob.

 ## Preparation ##